Free Chord Progression Generator for Songwriting and Music Theory Practice

 What does I–vi–IV–V mean?

-Can I use this tool for songwriting?
+Can I use this for songwriting?